ericzundel/imagecapturegui/README.md

 The sensor is controlled by a custom library that spawns a thread to read the sensor in a loop.
 See proximity_sensor.py.
 I'm not sure that the Raspberry Pi has real threading, but it seems to be OKish.
-In general, the sensor is not as responsive as I'd like but seems to be working.
+In general, the sensor is not as responsive as I'd like so we substituted a pushbutton!

 ## Running the Code